QuickRecon/DecoCLI/README.md

 # DecoCLI
-command line tool for preforming decompresson calculations (EXPERIMENTAL!!)
+command line tool for preforming decompression calculations (EXPERIMENTAL!!)

+Buhlmann ZH-L16 Algorithm based on this website: http://www.lizardland.co.uk/DIYDeco.html

-DO NOT USE THIS FOR ANY DIVE CALCULATIONS!
+#DO NOT USE THIS FOR ANY ACTUAL DIVE CALCULATIONS!